Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/use-case-descriptions.md

 A user wants to list a tool to sell it as they no longer need it anymore so that other users to be able to purchase it.

-1. The user enters the URL.

-2. The user enters their username and password.

-3. The user clicks on the (button: LOGIN).

-4. The user is brought to the homepage.
+1. The user navigates to sharemytoolshed.com/, and logs in like in use case #1.
+The user ends up on the home page, logged in.

-5. The user clicks on the (button: LIST_TOOL) and completes the following fields.
+2. The user clicks on the (button: LIST_TOOL) and completes the following fields.

     - Name of tool

-    - Zip Code: #####

     - Type of tool (Electric, Battery, Wireless, etc.)